Grilled Chicken with Lemon and Za’atar

 - Turn chicken so skin side is up and turn down heat to medium or move chicken to a cooler part of the grill.

-- Cook 20-30 minutes more (depending on how thick your chicken is.)
+- Cook about 25 minutes more depending on how thick your chicken is.)

 - For bone-in chicken I would definitely use an instant-read meat thermometer to make sure the chicken has reached the safe internal temperature of 165F/75C.
 (All the juices should be clear and not pink when you cut into a piece of chicken.)